binbinmods/Fabricator/Fabricator/README.md

-# The Steel Spartan, the Fabricator
+# Steel Spartan, the Fabricator

 A hero mod, introducing The Steel Spartan, a Shaman imprisoned by Gorio.